COMPETITION RULES

 Appendix 4

-A4.2 Each match will comprise two rounds of Rapldplay games.
+A4.2.
+Each match will comprise two rounds of Rapidplay games.
 The time control for each player is 25 minutes with an increment of 10 seconds per move.
-If Fischer timing is unavailable then each player will have 30 minutes for the entire game.
+If Fischer timing is unavailable, then each player will have 30 minutes for the entire game.

-A4.4 Rapidplay ratings should be used to determine board order.
-If a player does not have a rapidplay K-rating, then their current, or agreed estimated, standard play rating, should be used.
+A4.4.
+Rapidplay ratings should be used to determine board order.
+If a player does not have at least a rapidplay K-rating, then their current, or agreed estimated, standard play rating, should be used.
 The board order, and players, need not remain the same for both games.

 In the event the higher rated team does not reach the required score, the lower rated team is deemed to have won the match.